aka: Potty Humor

 - A fair bit in Knowledge is Power, but the name of Harry's new wizarding school is the most egregious example.

 - No Holds Barred: During an exhibition fight where Zeus is competing, two of the main villain's stooges stop in the restroom, which is very poorly maintained, to say the least.
-(The overflowing toilets are full of excretement.)
+(The overflowing toilets are full of excrement.)
 Eventually, a tough guy comes and makes fun of the small endowments of the stooges.
+Also, there's this "delightful" exchange:

 - The kids in Good Morning like to engage in pull-my-finger style farting contests.
 One kid eventually poops his pants.